seb646/raspberry-pi-web-tutorial/README.md

 ```

 ## Step 2: Installation of Apache & PHP
-To install the Apache web server and PHP, type `sudo apt-get install apache2 php5` into your terminal and click enter.
-It will list out the packages it intends to download and install, and then it will ask you if you'd like to download all of the packages.
+The next step is to install both PHP and the Apache web server onto your Pi.
+In your terminal, type: `sudo apt-get install apache2 php5`.
+This command will list out the packages it intends to download, and then asks you to confirm.
 Type in "y" for yes and click enter.

-Next, you'll want to change the ownership of the folders that contain your website's files.
-To do this, type:
+Next, change the ownership of the folders that contain your website's files by typing:
 ```
 sudo chown -R pi /var/www
 sudo chgrp -R pi /var/www
 ```

-To check if Apache is working, go to your favorite web browser and type in "[http://pi.local](http://pi.local)" (or the IP address of your pi, if you know it).
+To check if Apache is working, go to your favorite web browser and type in "[http://pi.local](http://pi.local)" (or the IP address of your pi, found in Step 3).
 It should display a basic page with the title "Apache2 Debian Default Page."
-For future reference, the page you see is located in `/var/www/html/index.htm.
-Note: this page is only accessible on your local wifi network.
-We will explain how to make it accessible on the web in steps 3 and 4.
+For future reference, the location of this page on your Pi is `/var/www/html/index.htm`.
+(Note: at this stage, this page is only accessible on your local wifi network.
+We will explain how to make it available to the public in Steps 3 and 4).

 ## Step 3: Router Configuration
-The next step is to find the local IP address that your router assigned to your Raspberry Pi.
-To do this, we're going to use an application called [Angry IP Scanner](http://angryip.org/).
-Download the application, open it, and click the start button.
-This application will scan IP addresses in the range `10.0.1.0-255` by default, but if your router uses another format for subnet (`172.16.X.X` or `192.168.X.X`) simply change the range.
-After scanning, locate the device with the hostname "pi.local" and note it's IP address and MAC address.
+The next step is to find your Pi's local IP address.
+To do this, download an application called [Angry IP Scanner](http://angryip.org/).
+This application will scan your router's LAN IP addresses in the range `10.0.1.0`  to ` 0.0.1.255` (if your router uses `172.16.X.X` or `192.168.X.X` for it's subnet you might need to adjust the range).
+After scanning, locate the entry with the hostname "pi.local" and note both it's IP address and MAC address.

 Then, open up your router's configuration.
-For the purpose of this tutorial, we'll be using Apple's Airport Utility.
+This tutorial uses [Apple's Airport Utility](https://support.apple.com/kb/dl1547?locale=en_US) on an Apple router.
 Click on your router and select the edit button.
-Enter your password and then find the "Network" tab.

-The first thing we're going to add is a DHCP reservation.
-This allows the router to assign a specific IP address to a device every time it connects to the network.
-Under the DHCP reservations section, click the "+" button and fill in the information noted from the pi.local entry in Angry IP Scanner.
+Navigate to the "Network" tab and find the DHCP reservations.
+DHCP reservations essentially reserve a specific IP address in your router to a specific MAC address.
+This way whenever your Pi connects to the router, it will use the same local IP address.
+Under the DHCP reservations section, click the "+" button and fill in the information noted from the "pi.local" entry of your Angry IP Scanner result.

-Next, we're going to open up two ports to allow people to access your website from any location, not just your home network!
-To do this, click "+" under Port Settings.
-Both the public and private UDP and TCP ports for the first entry should be "80" (the default port for Apache).
-The private IP address is the Pi's IP (aka the IP you just made a DHCP reservation for).
+Then you need to open a port to allow people to access your website from outside your local network.
+Under "Port Settings," click the "+" button.
+Both the public and private UDP and TCP ports should be "80" (the default port for Apache).
+The private IP address you assigned the Pi in the DHCP reservation.

-To check if port forwarding is enabled, enter your home IP address in a device outside of your home network and see if the default Apache start page loads.
+To check if port forwarding is enabled, enter your home IP address in a device outside of your local network.
+It should load the default Apache page.
+(This is how the internet _really_ works, domain names hide everything!)

-## Step 4: Setup Dynamic DNS (with Google Domains)
+## Step 4: Setup a custom domain using Google Domains' Dynamic DNS
-Once your website is accessible by the outside world, you're ready to setup a custom domain name!
-For this tutorial, we're using [Google Domains](https://domains.google.com/) because of their awesome Dynamic DNS feature.
-Most people are assigned an IP address from their internet service provider, and that IP can change from time to time.
-A Dynamic DNS service allows users to link a domain to a non-static IP address.
+This step uses [Google Domains](https://domains.google.com) to purchase a custom domain name and use Google's Dynamic DNS service.
+A .com domain with Google Domains is around $12/month (USD).

+If you're like me and your IP address is at the mercy of your ISP, you need to use Google Domain's DynamicDNS service.
+We're going to create a file that your Pi will run hourly, telling Google Domains what the current IP address of your home network is.

-The .com TLD on Google Domains is around $12/year, and Dynamic DNS is included for free.
-After purchasing a domain, go to the "Configure DNS" tab of that domain's management panel.
-Scroll down to "Synthetic records" and in the dropdown change "Subdomain forward" to "Dynamic DNS."
-For the base url (http://yoururl.com), put "@" in the input area preceding your domain name and add the record.
-Then, expand information on the record by clicking the arrow beside where it says "Dynamic DNS."
+After purchasing a domain, go to the "Configure DNS" tab of the domain's management panel.
+Find the "Synthetic records" section and, in the drop-down menu button, change "Subdomain forward" to "Dynamic DNS."
+For the base URL (ex: http://YOURDOMAIN.com), put "@" in the input area preceding the base URL.
+Once you add the record, view more information about it by clicking the arrow beside the bold "Dynamic DNS" title.
 Then click "View credentials" and note the username and password in the grey text box.

-Next, we're going to setup a command line file on the server to tell Google Domains what the current IP of your home network is.
-To do this, create a file in the root directory of your Raspberry Pi by typing the following command: `sudo nano ~/dns_update.sh`.
-In the file, copy/paste the following information:
+Next, create an executable .sh file on the Pi to tell Google Domains the current IP address of your network.
+To create the file, type: `sudo nano ~/dns_update.sh`.
+In the file, copy/paste the following information, replacing `USERNAME` and `PASSWORD` with the credentials noted in the Google Domains Dynamic DNS record entry:

 ```
 wget https://USERNAME:PASSWORD@domains.google.com/nic/update?hostname=YOURDOMAIN.com -qO dns_update_results.txt